Milan Bandić

 Bandić ruled the city in a direct and highly centralised manner, devolving few to no powers to elected officials beneath him, and maintaining much control over the city during the periods when he was not in office.
 His politics was populist, primarily seeking support from the poor, while trying to appeal to the rest of the citizens by announcing numerous capital infrastructure projects.
 A few projects were realised in the mid-2000s, such as Lake Bundek renovation, construction of Arena Zagreb and Zagreb Avenue widening, as well as the long-awaited late-2010s construction of an underpass under Remetinec Roundabout.
 Many more were repeatedly announced but never completed, e.g. reconstruction of the Sljeme cable car, a spa in Blato, completing the long-awaited Blato University Hospital, a congress centre, and reconstructing the Maksimir Stadium.
 Public transport was not improved beyond renewing the tram rolling stock.
 Bandić's era saw an unprecedented 20 years go by without the construction of new tram lines, despite his many announcements of tram network expansions.

-Bandić died of an alleged heart attack in early 2021, two months before the regular local elections, having held office for 17 years and 165 days.
+Bandić died of a supposed heart attack in early 2021, two months before the regular local elections, having held office for 17 years and 165 days.
 He was succeeded in his roles of mayor and BM 365 president by his deputy Jelena Pavičić Vukičević as acting mayor.
 His legacy remained controversial due to numerous nepotism and clientelism scandals – which involved many of his associates, including his successor Pavičić Vukičević – budget deficit and soon to mature bonds, and the slow and expensive recovery from the heavily damaging 2020 earthquakes.
 During his mayoralty, Bandić was bestowed with several honours, including honorary citizenship of Srebrenica, Bosnia and Herzegovina, and membership in the Brethren of the Croatian Dragon.